westonplatter/westonplatter.github.io/source/_posts/2015-05-31-a-summer-of-dead-authors.markdown

 before they push themselves into burn out.

-I'm throttling back and spending part of my summer nights reading dead authors to see beyond current and small context to stand on the shoulders of giants.
+I'm throttling back and spending part of my summer nights reading dead authors to pull in fresh perspective.

+Why read dead authors to get fresh perspective?
+That's a longer conversation for another time - but very worthwhile.

 I have a back porch ([picture](https://instagram.com/p/3VPixrnBOh/?taken-by=westonplatter)) that's majestic after dusk.
 I'm starting with "If-" and other